Mbotes/news-app-vue/README.md

 One of the things I implemented on the site was infinite scrolling which check the total results of the endpoint and paginates as you hit the bottom of the window it will fetch the next batch of 20 posts.

+The site is also a PWA so you can install this website as adedicated app on your mobile device or browser.

 ## Installation

 ### Project setup